banner

 Found Tapes Exhibition wendy

-Welcome to the 'Found Tapes Exhibition' (in dutch : the 'Voddebandjes Tenhoorstelling'), a project that was inspired by Zoë Irvine's "Magnetic Migration Music" project.
+Welcome to the 'Found Tapes Exhibition' (in Dutch : the 'Voddebandjes Tenhoorstelling').

-From each of the parts of such a series I select one, or more, fragments, which I then assemble (I used to do this in ProTools, but currently I'm using the very basic one-track audio editor Sound Studio), again in chronological order, and create a 128kbps 44.1 kHz stereo mp3-file of the 'montage'.
+From each of the parts of such a series I select one, or more, fragments, which I then assemble (first I did this in ProTools, but currently I'm using the very basic one-track audio editor Sound Studio), again in chronological order, and create a 128kbps 44.1 kHz stereo mp3-file of the 'montage'.

-The 'Exhibition' archives the bits of found tape that I have treated in this manner, and lists them in descending chronological order of finding, together with date and place of finding, as well as scans, photographs and a description of what's on it ... as precise as I can.
+The Exhibition archives the bits of found tape that I have treated in this manner, and lists them in descending chronological order of finding, together with the date and place of finding, as well as scans, photographs and a description of what's on it ... as precise as I can.

-[ Satellite pictures of find-spots courtesy Google Maps.
+[ Satellite pictures and street views of find-spots courtesy Google Maps.
 All other pictures and photographs are part of the project; please do not use them without permission and reference to their origin. ]

-You can read more about specific finds and procedures in several entries on this subject in my 'Sound(B)log'.
+You can read more about specific finds and procedures in a great many entries on this topic in the SoundBlog.
 Direct links to entries related to specific exhibits are given on the corresponding pages.
-You can subscribe to the SoundBlog mailing list, and receive email notifications of updates of the blog and the Found Tapes Exhibition (as well as the very occasional related bit of info).

 tape head